cypress-io/cypress/readme.md

 ### cypress verify

-Verifies that the Cypress application is found and is executable.
+Verifies that the Cypress application is found.

 ## Upcoming Commands